 Phoebe Cummings Duties

-Re-cycled clay from former works will be combined with new raw material in a site-specific installation for the Custom House stairwell as a contemporary response to the building’s original 17th century plaster ceilings.
+Re-cycled clay from former works were combined with new raw clay in a site-specific installation Duties created for the Custom House stairwell as a contemporary response to the building’s 17th century botanical plaster ceilings.

 About Phoebe Cummings